 The Bottom Line

 Your swag is predisposed to dirt and mold as a result of storage and continued use in outdoor spaces.
-Ensure that you keep your swag clean at all times as this helps prolong its life and utility, you should remove all debris and wash the swag with warm water.
-In case of mold, ensure that you use vinegar or bleach for effective stain removal.
+Ensure that you keep it clean at all times as this helps prolong its life and utility, you should remove all debris and wash it with warm soapy water.
+In case of mould, ensure that you use vinegar or bleach for effective stain removal.